This page is currently being updated. For the latest information see the Welcome Guide in the New Students Section.

 Boat ClubDarwin College Boat Club (DCBC) is the largest society in Darwin, dedicated to all things rowing!
 We are one of the most successful graduate boat clubs in Cambridge - just check out the blades in the bar for our previous accomplishments!
 We are, above all, a friendly, social, and welcoming family.
 Rowing is a Cambridge tradition, and it is almost impossible to avoid at least one conversation about it during your time here.
 At DCBC, we believe that everyone should have a go, and encourage anyone to come try out, at least so you can decipher the jargon of the sport!

-We train year-round (winter and summer), and participate in numerous races, including the main events of Lent (March) and May (June - don’t ask) Bumps.
-Mays are one of the highest-profile events in the Cambridge calendar, with thousands of people lining the banks over 4 afternoons to watch boats speed down the Cam, attempting to physically crash into one another (a Bump), while avoiding being hit by the crew behind (getting bumped).
+We train year-round (winter and summer) and participate in numerous races both in Cambridge and outside of Cambridge.
+The main events in our calendar include Lent (in March) and May (in June - don’t ask) Bumps.
+May Bumps is one of the highest-profile events in the Cambridge calendar, with thousands of people lining the banks over 4 afternoons to watch boats speed down the Cam, attempting to physically crash into one another (a Bump), while avoiding being hit by the crew behind (getting bumped).
 If you’re not in a boat, you can get the second most enjoyment out of the days by sitting on the banks with your refreshments of choice, and cheering Darwin to victory!
-We are fortunate enough to enter multiple boats into each Bumps race, so join up to experience the carnage first hand!
+We are fortunate enough to enter multiple boats into each Bumps race, so join up to experience the carnage first-hand!

-We welcome all levels of rowing, from those who don’t know what a boat looks like, to anyone who’s ever tried the rowing machine (erg) at the gym, to future Olympic hopefuls, and anything in between.
-We hold taster sessions for both rowers (all on the legs, deadlift the water to go fast) or coxes (loud and in charge, does everything else in the boat).
+We welcome all levels of rowing - from those who don’t know what a boat looks like or have never used a rowing machine (erg), to future Olympic hopefuls, and anything in between.
+We hold taster sessions for both rowers and coxes (person in the front of the boat making the rowing calls and steering the boat).
 Whichever you feel suits you, you’ll get full coaching and training by our senior club members and experienced coaches.
 Try a few water sessions (outings) at the beginning of Michaelmas, and with the other novice rowers, you’ll slowly become unstoppable forces of nature, ready to slay the competition out on the river.
-During Michaelmas, there are typically novice races where you can compete against other colleges (including one in fancy dress), culminating the term with the not-to-be-missed Boat Club Dinner, a chance to regale the Club with your war stories from the term, and just blow off some steam.
+There are plenty of opportunities for novices to take part in racing in Michaelmas term where you will have the chance to dress-up and race against other colleges.
+Novice races are fun and light-hearted, culminating the term with the not-to-be-missed Boat Club Dinner, a chance to regale the Club with your war stories from the term, and just blow off some steam.

 Rowing is teamwork at its peak.
 From our strong tan lines in the summer, our matching kit (free speed), the laughs, the sweat, and the shared exquisite pain, you will come away with some of the closest Darwin friendships and bonds that will be everlasting.
 Come and chat to us to find out more at the Fresher’s Sports and Societies Fair, and even get started and have a go on the erg!